-► Human Trafficking: VRLTA strongly opposes human trafficking and supports education and enforcement that would eliminate this heinous criminal activity.
+Human Trafficking: VRLTA strongly opposes human trafficking and supports education and enforcement that would eliminate this heinous criminal activity.
+Short-term Rental operators should be required, like Virginia hotel employees, to complete a human trafficking identification and prevention course approved by the Commonwealth.